 Yep, you guessed it, the correct answer to the title of this post is not:

-“my, yes actually you have a point, yahoo really is better than google”
+“my, yes actually you have a point, yahoo really is better than google”but instead:

 Google doesn’t seem to be very good at determining when I’m using ’it’ as in [bend it like beckham] as opposed to [it recruitment].
 One of our clients provides IT support and I was doing some keyphrase research and Googling around and discovered some annoying tendencies.
 While on some search phrases Google does ok at determining the difference between the two uses of ’it’ on some search phrases they are woefully poor.
 Take the following for example: